iamdeepak42/iamdeepak42-Super-Bowl-Data-Analysis/README.md

 * How does the game affect television viewership?
 * How have viewership, TV ratings, and ad cost evolved over time?

+This project is also featured on the Medium website  @ [link](https://medium.com/@iamdeepak42/investing-the-super-bowl-data-over-time-54448b3897d5)

 ## Table of contents